Laser Treatment & Cost For Burn Scars/Marks Removal

-What Are Burn Scars?
+What Are Burn Marks?

 When our skin gets damaged due to a hot object or fire, it burns the skin tissues.
-Afterward, collagen is produced naturally by our body to heal this area.
-While healing, the skin colour might change and can even lead to pigmentation.
+Afterwards, collagen is produced naturally by our body to heal this area.
+While healing, the skin color might change and can even lead to pigmentation.
 Some burn marks might heal over time while others can be permanent.
 There are 1st degree, 2nd degree, 3rd degree and 4th degree of burn scars depending upon the strength of the burn.

 A burn can occur on any part of our body and cause evident damage to our skin.
 On the basis of the severity of the burn, it can be distinguished as follows.

-When a burn only affects epidermis (the outer layer of the skin) with least severity, then it is classified as a 1st degree burn.
+- 1st Degree burn – When a burn only affects epidermis (the outer layer of the skin) with least severity, then it is classified as a 1st-degree burn.
 Mostly caused by touching a hot object, it makes the skin dry and forms red rashes.
 Sometimes, it can lead to mild swelling as well.
-Over the counter medicines can be used for the burn marks treatment of this kind.
+Over the counter, medicines can be used for the burn marks treatment of this kind.

 In order to understand how to get rid of burn scars, it is important to learn how a burn heals.
 Ideally, a burn scar can be categorized as follows –

 - Hypertrophic Scars – A hypertrophic scar occurs when the collagen is deposited above the skin.
 It can turn the skin red or blue and raises it above the ideal level.
 These scars are mostly itchy.

 - Keloid Scars – When the production of collagen is even more than the hypertrophic scars, then it can form a Keloid.
 In these scars, a bump or lesion is formed on the skin.
 They are categorized by a shiny texture or fibrous lumps.